Special Court for Sierra Leone: RUF

 On 25 February 2009, convictions of each of the three RUF defendants were handed down.
 Issa Sesay and Morris Kallon were each found guilty on 16 of the 18 counts on which they had been charged.
 Augustine Gbao was found guilty of 14 of the 18 charges.
 Convictions were entered on charges including murder, enlistment of child soldiers, amputation, sexual slavery and forced marriage.
 The three were all convicted on charges of forced marriage, the first such convictions ever handed down in an international criminal court.
 All three had pleaded not guilty and shook their heads as the judgment was read.

 Sentences were handed down on 8 April 2009.
 Sesay received 52 years, Kallon 40 years and Gbao 25 years.
 The convictions and sentences were appealed and, on 26 October 2009, the Appeals Chamber handed down an opinion denying that appeal.

 Charles Taylor

 On 26 April 2012, Charles Taylor was convicted on all 11 counts with which he remained charged.
 He was previously acquitted of ordering war crimes and of joint conspiracy.
 On 30 May 2012, he was sentenced to a term of 50 years in prison.

 Monitoring Reports

 The Special Court for Sierra Leone Monitoring Reports is a collection of reports of court proceedings written and researched by trial monitors from the University of California, Berkeley's War Crimes Studies Center stationed at the special court.
-The reports have available on-line through the Center's website.
+The reports are available on-line through the Center's website.
 The monitors issued weekly reports on the trials, as well as special reports on various aspects of the justice process, including the treatment of charges of sexual violence, child witnesses, and the Defense Office.